The Cavender-Farris-Neyman Model with a Molecular Clock: Generators of the CFN-MC Ideal

 The map defining the toric fiber product $I_{T'} \times_{\A} I_{T''}$ can be written

 Notice that $t_0$ and $t_v$ can only appear in the image of $\xi_{I_{T'}, I_{T''}}$ with exponent 2.
-Therefore we may replace these variables by their square roots in the map $\phi_{I_{T'}, I_{T''}}$ without changing the kernel.
+Therefore we may replace these variables by their square roots in the formula for the image of each $r_{[\P]}$ in the map $\xi_{I_{T'}, I_{T''}}$ without changing the kernel.
 This yields the same map as $\psi_T$.
 Therefore, \end{proof}